Welcome to the Home Page of Stanley L. Winer

-· Internal Migration and Public Policy.
 Does public policy in ordinary times, such as the regionalized nature of unemployment insurance, substantially alter interregional migration in Canada?
 Do extraordinary events such as the election of a separatist government in Quebec or the closing of the east coast cod fishery affect individual migration decisions?
-The empirical relationship between public policy and interprovincial migration is the subject of my book Internal Migration and Public Policy in Canada: An Empirical Study, published by McGill-Queen's University Press in 2012, with Kathleen Day of the University of Ottawa.
+The empirical relationship between public policy and interprovincial migration is the subject of my recent book Internal Migration and Public Policy in Canada: An Empirical Study, published by McGill-Queen's University Press in 2012, with Kathleen Day of the University of Ottawa.
 This body of research also includes some work on Canada-U.S. migration.

 For current working papers, publications and some data sets in these areas, please see the list below, or contact me.
 Comments and questions are always welcome.